 Marcus the Mason

-Marcus Schilling was introduced to the world of masonry when he was only about 7 years old.
+Marcus Schilling was introduced to the world of masonry when he was only 7 years old.
 He helped his dad with all sorts of stonemason tasks, including carrying small stones and cleaning up at the end of the day.
 And he loved it from the start.
 His grandpa was a stonemason.
 His grandpa taught his dad, and his dad taught Marcus and his brothers.
 And now Marcus is teaching his sons—and us!—the craft of setting stones and laying bricks.

 Tip 1: Cut wire lath the easy way